 Our permanent panel has the privilege to explore this theme in the context of peace studies, literature, and pedagogy.
 The list of potential topics provided by MMLA is a good starting point for us as well, for the intersection between peace studies, literature, and pedagogy opens many lines of inquiry:

-- the role of the writer in society
+- the role of the writer/teacher/student in society

 - the co-opting of art and social advocacy by dominant cultural institutions